breez/breez-sdk-docs/src/guide/service_status.md

 # Health Check Status

-You can check the general health status of the services providered by the Breez SDK.
+You can check the general health status of the services provided by the Breez SDK.
 The response status will inform you if there is maintenance occurring, a service distruption or the services are operational.

 <custom-tabs category="lang">